 Rising all the way up to the top of the artificial hill, the stele faces an opening of the cave and stands in front of a Chinese chessboard paved with gravel.

-The Fu-character Stele faces an opening of the Miyun Cave.
+The "Fu" Character Stele faces an opening of the Cave of Mysterious Clouds.

 Emperor Kangxi had a good command of calligraphy but seldom wrote inscriptions, making this fu character a rarity and very precious.
 Moreover, this vigorous and imposing character is ingeniously composed of tian (abundant fields), zi (prolificacy), cai (diverse talents) and shou (longevity), which is hailed as the "Number One fu character under Heaven".
 It was collected by the imperial family as a treasure of the Qing Dynasty, indicating a longing for blessings and longevity.